adham-labeb/E-Commerce-sales-analysis-end-to-end-project/README.md

 # E-Commerce Sales Analysis Data Warehouse 🛒

 ## Project Description
 Welcome to my E-Commerce Data Warehouse project!
 I built this to demonstrate a complete, end-to-end data pipeline using the Medallion Architecture (Bronze, Silver, and Gold layers).
-The goal of this project is to take raw, messy data from different systems, clean it up, and organize it so we can easily generate valuable business insights and sales predictions.
+The goal of this project is to take raw, messy data from different systems, clean it up, and organize it so I can easily generate valuable business insights and sales predictions.
 I used SQL for the heavy lifting of data transformation and analysis, and Python to calculate metrics like Customer Lifetime Value (CLV) and predict future sales.

 ## Project Workflow
 ![Project Workflow](https://github.com/adham-labeb/E-Commerce-sales-analysis-end-to-end-project/blob/main/ASSETS/project%20work%20flow.png)

-_Here's how it works: First, we load the raw files just as they are into the **Bronze** layer.
-Next, a stored procedure kicks in to clean up the data—fixing dates, standardizing text, handling missing values—and moves it to the **Silver** layer.
+_Here's how it works: First, loading the raw files just as they are into the **Bronze** layer.
+Next, a stored procedure to clean up the data—fixing dates, standardizing text, handling missing values—and moves it to the **Silver** layer.
 Finally, the clean data is organized into simple, business-ready tables (Fact and Dimension tables) in the **Gold** layer.
 From there, it's ready for reports, dashboards, and Python analysis!_

 ## Source Data Catalog
-Our raw data comes from two main sources: an older CRM system and an ERP system.
+The raw data comes from two main sources: an older CRM system and an ERP system.
 Before we clean it, the data is loaded into the **Bronze** layer exactly as it comes in.
-Here are the 6 tables we start with:
+Here are the 6 tables to start with:

 ### 1. **crm_cust_info**
 - **Purpose:** This contains our basic customer details from the CRM.